Dyslex7c/React-Weather-App/README.md

 A weather app made using React JS which shows real-time weather forecast for user's current location as well as any location looked up by the user.
 It uses Rapid API and OpenWeatherMap API.
 It also consists of a toggle button to enable the user to switch between light and dark mode.

 Upon viewing this react-app, the app prompts the user requesting for their general location.
 If access is granted, the app shows weather forecast based on the user's current location.
-If, however, access is denied, the app sits idle.
+If, however, access is denied, the app sits idle until the user starts interacting.

 ![screenshot1](https://github.com/Dyslex7c/React-Weather-App/assets/98543992/3508f736-2731-4a93-b6ec-ac7e8bac5c8b)